kaaproject/kaa-rfcs/0014/README.md

 # Introduction

-Time Series Receiver Protocol (TSRP) is designed to communicate endpoint data samples from transmitter to receiver services in the Kaa platform.
+Time Series Transmission Protocol (TSTP) is designed to communicate endpoint time series data from transmitter to receiver services in the Kaa platform.

-TSRP complies with the [Inter-Service Messaging](/0003/README.md) guidelines.
+TSTP complies with the [Inter-Service Messaging](/0003/README.md) guidelines.

 # Language